dansanderson/easyasm65/README.md

 * Edit mode supports entering PETSCII codes into strings similarly to BASIC.
 When you enter a double-quote (`"`), the editor goes into "quote mode," and PETSCII control codes can be typed as special characters.
 This works well for string literals in EasyAsm assembly language programs.

 * To enter a blank line, type the line number, press Shift+Space, then press Return.
 (This is not normally possible in BASIC.)

+* If you accidentally type some assembly language code while in BASIC mode (the "READY" prompt), the code will not be entered into memory correctly.
+To fix this, list the affected lines to the screen while in BASIC mode, type `EDIT ON` to enable Edit mode, then move the cursor up to the lines and press Return on each line.
+They will be re-entered correctly as assembly source.

+* The `EDIT ON` command cannot be run from a BASIC program.
+You can bind it to a function key macro with the `KEY` command to make it easier.
+(This is how EasyAsm binds to the **Help** key, using `KEY 15`.)

 A few ways the MEGA65 behaves differently in BASIC mode vs. Edit mode: